fsec404/fsec404.github.io/_posts/2019-09-15-Shanon-entropy.md

 ![TP-Entropy](../../assets/images/entropy/tp-entropy.png)

 Looking at binwalk's results (shown below) and the above image, we can see that at the start of the headers, there is a drop in the entropy (eg. after 1000000) and then a sharp rise in entropy for the compressed regions.
-In this manner, we can identify the compressed and encrpted regions of most files.
+In this manner, we can identify the compressed and encrypted regions of most files.

 ![TP-Entropy](../../assets/images/entropy/binwalk-out.png)